xdevguild/esdt-and-egld-airdrop-scripts/README.md

 ## CLI

-In a terminal the command should be look like :
+In a terminal the command should look like :

 ```python3 LKMEXSender.py --filename LIST_OF_HOLDER_ADDRESSES.csv --amount_airdrop TOTAL_LKMEX_QUANTITY --id LKMEX_ID --pem PATH_TO.pem```